jdpreston30/PGD-preop-metabolomics/README.md

 - **No data files** (raw data, processed feature tables, or clinical metadata) are included in this repository
 - **All instructions below assume you have obtained data files or are using your own data**
 - **To reproduce this analysis**: Contact the senior author (Joshua L. Chan, joshua.chan@emory.edu) or first author (Joshua D. Preston, joshua.preston@emory.edu) to obtain the data files—this is the easiest and recommended approach
-- **Public data access**: Raw metabolomics data will be available after embargo (October 31, 2026) through the NIH Common Fund's National Metabolomics Data Repository (NMDR) website, Metabolomics Workbench (Project ID PR002742; Study ID ST004328; DOI: http://dx.doi.org/10.21228/M87549)
+- **Public data access**: Raw metabolomics data and untargeted feature tables will be available after embargo (October 31, 2026) through the NIH Common Fund's National Metabolomics Data Repository (NMDR) website, Metabolomics Workbench (Project ID PR002742; Study ID ST004328; DOI: http://dx.doi.org/10.21228/M87549)
 - **To run analyses with your own data or provided data files**: Update file paths in `All_Run/config_dynamic.yaml` to match your system

 ### Option 1: Using Docker (Recommended for Exact Reproducibility)